Feeling the pull to simple country living but you’re stuck in town? Here are 30 homesteading skills to build while you’re homestead dreaming!

-What on earth does thrift shopping have to do with homesteading?
+What on earth does thrift shopping have to do with homesteading skills?
 Plenty.
-Not only does thrift shopping fit in with the frugal lifestyle that will help you achieve your homestead dream more quickly, but let’s face it, when you get to the farm, things don’t stay nice and clean long and that hit is a lot easier to take when you found a great deal.
+Not only does thrift shopping fit in with the frugal lifestyle that will help you achieve your homestead dream more quickly, but let’s face it, when you get to the farm, things don’t stay nice and clean long and it is a lot easier to take when you found a great deal.
 I’ve learned over the years that between the mud, manure, blood, grease, sweat, and rips, clothing on the homestead doesn’t last long.
 Sometimes not more than a season.
 You can still find attractive (even new!) clothes at a thrift store and it’s not so upsetting when you only parted with a few bucks for the shirt instead of $20 or more for a new one.

 29.)
 Brew Your Own Alcohol

 If you dream of making your own homemade brews, there is no need to wait until you have homegrown produce to learn the process.
 Learning homebrewing can be done anywhere and then when you get to the farm you can concentrate on the growing.